scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

 def map[B](f: ((K, V)) => B): Iterable[B]
 ~~~

-At use-site, if you call the `map` operation, the overloading resolution rules
+At use-site, when you call the `map` operation, the compiler selects one of
-first try the definition that comes from `MapOps` (because `MapOps` is more
-specific than `IterableOps`), which returns a `Map`, but if it doesn’t type
-check (in case the return type of the function passed to the `map` call is not
+the two overloads.
+If the function passed as argument to `map` returns a pair,
-a pair), it fallbacks to the definition from `IterableOps`, which returns an
+both functions are applicable.
+In this case, the version from `MapOps` is used
+because it is more specific by the rules of overloading resolution, so the
+resulting collection is a `Map`.
+If the argument function does not return a pair,
+only the version defined in `IterableOps` is applicable.
+In this case, the
-`Iterable`.
-This is how we follow the “same-result-type” principle: wherever
+resulting collection is an `Iterable`.
+This is how we follow the
-possible a transformation method on a collection yields a collection of the
+“same-result-type” principle: wherever possible a transformation method on a
-same type.
+collection yields a collection of the same type.

 In summary, the fact that `Map` collection types take two type parameters makes
 it impossible to unify their transformation operations with the ones from